csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.2.2 =
+Adds the feed add-on name to the Feeds meta box so it's easier to identify the source of feeds that may have unfortunate names when resending feeds for specific entries.
+Changes tested up to version number to 6.8.3.

 = 3.2.1 =
 Adds support for GravityFlow feeds in backups and form replacements.
 Replace Forms and Local JSON features now restore GravityFlow feeds from .json files.
 Adds all current translation files to a folder /languages.
 Changes tested up to version number to 6.7.1.